Ebook: Inventor

 The inventor of the first e-book is not widely agreed upon.
 Some notable candidates include the following:

 Roberto Busa (1946–1970)

 The first e-book may be the Index Thomisticus, a heavily annotated electronic index to the works of Thomas Aquinas, prepared by Roberto Busa, S.J. beginning in 1946 and completed in the 1970s.
 Although originally stored on a single computer, a distributable CD-ROM version appeared in 1989.
-However, this work is sometimes omitted; perhaps because the digitized text was a means for studying written texts and developing linguistic concordances, rather than as a published edition in its own right.
+However, this work is sometimes omitted.
+Maybe this is because the digitized text was a means for studying written texts and developing linguistic concordances, rather than as a published edition in its own right.
 In 2005, the Index was published online.

 Ángela Ruiz Robles (1949)

 In 1949, Ángela Ruiz Robles, a teacher from Ferrol, Spain, patented the Enciclopedia Mecánica, or the Mechanical Encyclopedia, a mechanical device which operated on compressed air where text and graphics were contained on spools that users would load onto rotating spindles.
 Her idea was to create a device which would decrease the number of books that her pupils carried to school.
 The final device was planned to include audio recordings, a magnifying glass, a calculator, and an electric light for night reading.
 Her device was never put into production but a prototype is on display at the National Museum of Science and Technology in A Coruña.